Vikms95/react-shop-cart/planning/notes.md

 <!-- - Setup different fetch url based on the button clicked
  -->
  <!-- :make sure fetch's are being done correctly -->
-- Setup image gallery when clicking an Item image(new component ImageGallery) image will lower brightness when hovered and one eye icon will appear
+- Setup image gallery when clicking an Item image(new component ImageGallery)
-    :how to pass info from Item to App?
+- Image will lower brightness when hovered and one eye icon will appear :how to pass info from Item to App?
         :check if the object passed by CurrentGameInfo is the desired one :make the rest of the screen brightness lower